X-LANCE/Mobile-Env/docs/task-definition-en.md

 case the type of `x` will be `List[List[T]]`.
 The length of the outer list is just the number of the child events and the elements are corresponding to the children respectively.
 The length of the inner list is 1 in most situations.
-While multiple results may be returned by the system log event sources if multiple lines are matched or the event sources with detection if multiple instances are detected.
+The length may be greater than 1 if several special cases, *e.g.*, multiple results are returned by a system log event source if multiple lines are matched or an event source with detection if multiple instances are detected.